 - Teach Dressage Lessons and Clinics

 - Conduct Freestyle Clinics Nationwide

 My dressage mentors include Arlene Rigdon, Jos Sevriens, and at university, Susan Blinks and Sarah Geikie.

-My expertise is trusted by the USDF Connection Magazine and Dressage Today for me to contribute educational articles.
-I have been interviewed on the USDF dressage radio show on multiple occasions to give expert commentary on freestyle tests.
+I have contributed educational articles to USDF Connection and Dressage Today.
+In addition, I have been interviewed on the USDF’s Dressage Radio Show on multiple occasions to give expert commentary on freestyle tests.

-Most recently, I was featured in a USDF Connection article as a successful professional in the field of musical freestyle design.
-I have also been interviewed in Zoom talks with the international judge, Cesar Torrente (also my freestyle client), and the Chronicle of the Horse blogger, Lauren Sprieser.
+Most recently, I was featured in a USDF Connection article as a successful musical freestyle design professional.
+I have also done Zoom interviews with international dressage judge Cesar Torrente (also my freestyle client) and The Chronicle of the Horse blogger Lauren Sprieser.

 - Lauren Sprieser